 It is necessary that the intercepter run faster than the targets.
-This is not generally a problem even for slower PTZ-cameras.
+This is not generally a problem even for slower PTZcameras.
 By imagining the PTZ-camera as a robot manipulator with two revolute (pan-tilt) joints and one prismatic (zoom) joint, it is possible to view the principal axis of the camera as a robot arm which rotates and moves forward to reach a point in the space.
-In such a setting, due to the typically high distance at which PTZ-cameras are mounted, the speeds of the virtual endeffector are generally higher than common moving targets such as cars or humans.
+In such a setting, due to the typically high distance at which PTZ-cameras are mounted, the speeds of the virtual end-effector are generally higher than common moving targets such as cars or humans.

-3.2 Time Dependent Orienteering (TDO)
+3.2.
+Time dependent orienteering (TDO)

 In a typical surveillance application, targets arrive as a continuous process, so that we must collect "demands to observe", plan tours to observe targets, and finally dispatch the PTZ camera.
 In such a dynamic-stochastic setting there is a lot of interdependency between the state variables describing the system.
 Moreover, tours must be planned while existing targets move or leave the scene, and/or new targets arrive.
 Basically the whole problem can be viewed as a global dynamic optimization.
-Since for such a problem no a-priori solution can be found, an effective approach is to determine a strategy to specify the actions to be taken as a function of the state of the system.
+Since for such a problem no a priori solution can be found, an effective approach is to determine a strategy to specify the actions to be taken as a function of the state of the system.
 In practice, we consider the whole stochastic-dynamic problem as a series of deterministic-static subproblems, with the overall goal of tracking the time progression of the objective function as close as possible.
 In our problem, targets are assumed to enter the scene at any time from a finite set of locations.
 The camera must steer its foveal sensor to observe any target before it leaves the scene.
 Assuming with no loss of generality that the paths of the targets are straight lines and that targets move at constant speeds, the time by which a target must be observed by the camera can be estimated.
 Moreover, real-time constraints may impose bounds on the total amount of time needed to plan the target observation tour.
-According to this, given a fixed reference time, KTSP can be reformulated as a Time Dependent Orienteering (TDO) problem (Fomin and Lingas, 2002).
-In the classical formulation of the static orienteering problem there is a resource constraint on the length of the tour; the problem solution is the one that maximizes the number of sites visited.
-The time dependent orienteering problem for a single PTZ-camera can be formulated as follows:
+According to this, given a fixed reference time, KTSP can be reformulated as a time dependent orienteering (TDO) problem (Fomin and Lingas, 2002).
+In the classical formu-

-1 In general this vector can be thought as the set of the controllable parameters of an active camera.
+&lt;sup>1 In general this vector can be thought as the set of the controllable parameters of an active camera.
 For example (p, t, z, f) where f is the focal length.

-$^{^2}$ capture high-resolution images or videos of as much as possible of any object that passes through a designated area.
+&lt;sup>2 Capture high-resolution images or videos of as much as possible of any object that passes through a designated area.